Automation

 Use better tools

 We encourage our developers to use the most appropriate tools for their work.
-Modern integrated development environments (IDEs) – like PhpStorm or Netbeans for example – not only have excellent code hinting and code completion but also lots of plugins and extras for important things, like, for instance, PHP Code Sniffer integration in PhpStorm or Xdebug integration in PHPStorm.
+Modern integrated development environments (IDEs) – like PhpStorm or Netbeans for example – not only have excellent code hinting and code completion but also lots of plugins and extras for important things, like, for instance, PHP Code Snifferarrow-up-right integrationarrow-up-right in PhpStormarrow-up-right or Xdebugarrow-up-right integration in PHPStormarrow-up-right.

 Task runners and dependency managers

-There are many task runners and packager or dependency managers that both help to automate the developer's work and aid in conforming to industry standards and best practices.
+There are many task runnersarrow-up-right and packager or dependency managersarrow-up-right that both help to automate the developer's work and aid in conforming to industry standards and best practices.

 Frontend

-Task runners such as Grunt, Gulp are important and useful frontend development tools, for tasks such as:
+Task runners such as Gruntarrow-up-right, Gulparrow-up-right are important and useful frontend development tools, for tasks such as:

 • Compiling and minifying CSS